langchain-ai/langchain/templates/csv-agent/README.md

 # csv-agent

-This is a csv agent that uses both a Python REPL as well as a vectorstore to allow for interaction with text data.
+This template uses a [csv agent](https://python.langchain.com/docs/integrations/toolkits/csv) with tools (Python REPL) and memory (vectorstore) for interaction (question-answering) with text data.

 ## Environment Setup

+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 To set up the environment, the `ingest.py` script should be run to handle the ingestion into a vectorstore.